Resonance Locking of Anharmonic $g$-Modes in Coalescing Neutron Star Binaries

 Once resonantly excited, the modes oscillate out of phase with respect to the orbit and their orbital backreaction can be ignored~\cite{Lai:94c}.
 The correction to the phase of the frequency-domain GW due to the resonant $g$-modes is $\Delta \Psi(f_{\rm gw})\sim -10^{-3} (2\pi f_{\rm gw}/\omega_{g} -1) \Theta(f_{\rm gw}-\omega_g/2\pi)\,{\rm rad}$, which is too small to be detected even for next-generation GW detectors~\cite{Lai:94c, Yu:17b}.

 \emph{Resonance locking.---}When the nonlinear interactions are included, the tide due to the $g$-modes can be much stronger.
 We define $X_g=\chi_g e^{2i\Phi}$ and $V_g=U_g e^{2i\Phi}$ to factor out the rapidly oscillating orbital phase from the mode amplitude solution.
-Using a resummation technique described in \cite{Yu:24a}~(see also \cite{Lai:94c}), $X_g$ reads
+Using a resummation technique described in Refs.~\cite{Lai:94c, Yu:24a}, $X_g$ reads